pdmaier/tidy_data/README.md

 I take advantage of the fact that both subject and action are consecutive vectors.
 I cycle through them in every combination with the first two loops.

-The thing that may be confusing is the columns loop.
-I start at 4 instead of 1 because I don't want to overwrite the first three columns, which are subject, action, and action\_descrption.
-Essentially, I figure out what combination of action and subject I'm on, and then I go across every variable and for each, I gather all the measurements in the other dataset for that variable, action, and subject.
+I start at 4 instead of 1 in the columns loop because I don't want to overwrite the first three columns, which are subject, action, and action\_descrption.
+Essentially, I figure out what combination of action and subject I'm on, and then I go across every variable.
+For each variable, I gather all the measurements in the other dataset for that variable, action, and subject.
 Then I get the mean of all those measurements and put that value in the cell for that variable-action-subject combination in my tidy\_dataset.

 After I go through all the variables, I just insert the appropriate values for action and subject.
 I also use that untouched and ordered version of action_description by pulling the appropriate description by using action as a vector for the value.

-Finally, we are done.
 The loop finishes, and we have two more lines.
 The pentultimate is to drop action: we don't need the numerical value if we have the description now.
 The ultimate is to return our final, tidy, perfect data to the user.
 ```r
 tidy_data$action <- NULL